 About Topas Ecolodge

-Sapa is a major tourist destination in North Vietnam and a natural starting point for discovering the unique mountainous area, including the Hoang Lien Son mountain range, and Mt Fansipan – Indochina’s highest peak at 3,143m.
+Sapa is a major tourist destination in Northern Vietnam and a natural starting point for those discovering the unique mountainous area, including the Hoang Lien Son mountain range and Mt Fansipan – Indochina’s highest peak at 3,143m.
 The region is also home to five different hill-tribes, each with its own distinct language, dress and cultural values.
-Some of the villages, especially those located deep in the remote parts of the mountains, are still largely untouched by modern life.
+Some of the villages, especially those located deep in more remote areas, are still largely untouched by modern life.

-The main attraction for tourists visiting Sapa is to visit the ethnic minority villages.
-While there are many opportunities to experience the hidden trails, breathtaking scenery, fascinating local culture and way of life of the mountainous people.
+The main attraction for travelers visiting Sapa is to visit the ethnic minority villages and there are an array of opportunities to experience the hidden trails, breathtaking scenery, fascinating local culture and way of life of these mountainous people.

 There are few options for accommodation outside of the hotels in Sapa town other than sleeping in local houses or in tents outside one of the villages.

-Here began our idea of building Topas Ecolodge.
-The Ecolodge is the only one of its kind in Vietnam and has a perfect location – situated atop two cone formed hills, set deep in the spectacular Sapa valley of northern Vietnam.
+This is where the idea of Topas Ecolodge began.
+Topas Ecolodge is the only one of its kind in Vietnam and has an unrivalled, perfect location – situated atop two cone formed hills, set deep in the spectacular Sapa valley of northern Vietnam.

-Topas Ecolodge is based on sustainable principles to ensure minimum impact on the surrounding environment.
-We employ people from nearby villages and use local products and goods in order to bring economic benefits to the community.
-We also use a wastewater treatment facility, have our own waste incinerator and use a glass crusher which allows us to recycle 100% of our glass.
+Topas Ecolodge is based on sustainable hotel operation values to ensure minimum impact on the surrounding environment.
+We employ people from nearby villages and use local products and goods in order to bring economic benefits to our regional communities.
+Amongst other initiatives, we use a wastewater treatment facility, have our own waste incinerator and use a glass crusher which allows us to recycle 100% of our glass.

 How it all started

-Topas Ecolodge consists of 33 stylish chalet-style stone bungalows in local white granite from Hoang Lien Mountains each with its own spacious balcony overlooking an expansive vista of towering mountain peaks and stunning, rice terraced valleys.
+Topas Ecolodge consists of 33 stylish chalet-style stone bungalows in local white granite from the Hoang Lien mountains, each has its own spacious balcony overlooking an expansive vista of towering mountain peaks and stunning, rice terraced valleys.

 A rustic - and wifi free - experience

-Due to our visitors privacy and quiet, we do not have entrance for day visitors.
+Due to our guest's desire for privacy and quiet, we do not have entrance for day visitors.

 Topas Ecolodge is not to everyone’s taste and it is important to us that guests understand the ways in which we differ from standard hotels before making a booking.

 We are situated 18 km outside Sapa town and the bus journey takes approximately 45 minutes.
-We call it an “adventurous bus ride” mainly because the road condition is fairly poor in places and because you’ll meet many of the ethnic minorities of this area and probably a few buffalos, cows, goats or horses along the way.
+We call it an “adventurous bus ride” mainly because the road condition is fairly poor in places, you’ll be passing through ethnic minority communities in the area and you’ll probably encounter a few buffalos, cows, goats or horses along the way.